 - Darkened and discolored teeth

-Discoloration and darkening of teeth is yet another sign of extreme tooth decay or infection.
+Discoloration and darkening of teeth are yet another sign of extreme tooth decay or infection.
 If you observe brown spots on your teeth, consult your dentist to get to the root of the problem.

 - Swollen lymph nodes

-Like any other infection, pulp-infection also causes swelling of your lymph nodes.
+Like any other infection, pulp infection also causes swelling of your lymph nodes.
 If you believe you have an infected tooth, examine the lymph nodes on your neck to see if they are swollen and painful.